Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Ground Floor/Downstairs Bathroom.md

 ### Investigation Checks

 > [!recite|nbrd no-i]- Easy
+> <br>
+>
+>> [!boxed|no-t]
->	On testing you find the busts of heads can be rotated.
+>> On testing you find the busts of heads can be rotated.
 >^Easy

 > [!recite|nbrd no-i]- Medium
+> <br>
+>
+>> [!boxed|no-t]
->	On testing you find the busts of heads can be rotated and you hear a clicking mechanism as you do.
+>> On testing you find the busts of heads can be rotated and you hear a clicking mechanism as you do.
 >^Medium

 > [!recite|nbrd no-i]- Hard
+> <br>
+>
+>> [!boxed|no-t]
->	On testing you find the busts of heads can be rotated and hear a clicking mechanism coming from underneath the floor that echoes slightly.
+>> On testing you find the busts of heads can be rotated and hear a clicking mechanism coming from underneath the floor that echoes slightly.
 >^Hard

 > [!recite|nbrd no-i]- Nat 20
+> <br>
+>
+>> [!boxed|no-t]
->	One of the heads is very slightly not straight and has a small fleck of blood on it.
+>> One of the heads is very slightly not straight and has a small fleck of blood on it.
 On testing you find they can be rotated and hear a clicking mechanism as you do.
 The fact one wasn't returned to it's original position implies the last person to use this was rushing.
 There is a slight echo to the clicking sound which leads you to believe there is some passage underneath the busts.
 >^Nat20

 **Additional Clues Modified by Murderer Roll #1**